yamingxu/-folio/about.md

 <br/>
 I am a Diana Yaming Xu, a student currently studying Interactive Media Art at NYU Shanghai.
 I am interested in the fields of immersive media, art installation and VR/AR/MR.
-I am an artist and also a thinker.
-Compared to make things pretty, I focus more on make things interesting and meaningful.
+I believe that art happens between input and output.
+Compared to make things pretty, I devoted more to making things interesting and surprising.